gordonguthrie/TheManual/docs/chapter2/setting_up.md

-# Chapter 2 - How Synths Are Currently Defined And Invoked
+# Chapter 2 - How synths are currently defined and invoked

-## Setting Up
+## Setting up

 To investigate how Sonic Pi works and become familiar with the code we are going to have do a couple of things: